-CSS Selectors and Pseudo Selectors and browser support This page has not been updated for some time and some of the browser versions are obsolete - I'm working on a better format for the page, so check back every now and then :) The following is a range of CSS tests of the most common browsers' support for selectors and pseudo selectors.
-The tests includes basic stuff from the good old days of CSS1 and funky stuff from the future (CSS3).
+CSS Selectors and Pseudo Selectors and browser support.
+This page has not been updated for some time and some of the browser versions are obsolete - I'm working on a better format for the page, so check back every now and then :) The following is a range of CSS tests of the most common browsers' support for selectors and pseudo selectors.

 Sliding Letters with jQuery.
 JqmPhp | HTML Code Generator for jQuery Mobile Framework | jqmPhp.
 HTML5 Front End Development Framework | G5 Framework.
 Font sizing with rem.
 Determining a unit of measurement to size our text can be a topic of heated debate, even in this day and age.
 Unfortunately, there are still various pros and cons that make the various techniques less desirable.
 It's just a matter of which less-desirable is most desirable.
 There are two main techniques that are extolled: Size with pxSize with em.
 Holmes.css - CSS Markup Detective.
 What does it do?
 The holmes.css file will display either an error (red outline), a warning (yellow outline), or a deprecated style (dark grey outline) for flags such as: Missing required attributes on tags, such as name attributes on inputs (lots of these) Potentially improvable markup, such as links with href="#" Deprecated and Non-W3C Elements - see W3C.org's article on obselete tags Non-W3C Attributes - as above, just the most important ones since there are MANY Thanks to Anthony Mann, holmes now displays an informative error message when you hover over the element.